 Onions are the foundation for many dishes.
 They are one of those ubiquitous, modest ingredients that can be transformed into an elegant or simple dish without a run to the store.
-Onions are delicious in French onion soup, panades, caramelized on a pizza, in the classic German Zwiebelkuchen, or on burgers or sandwiches.
+Onions are delicious in French onion soup, panades, caramelized on a pizza, in the classic German Zwiebelkuchen, or raw or lightly pickled on burgers, sandwiches and salads.
 The recipes below mostly feature onions.
 The list would be far too long if I included the hundreds of dishes in which onions are sautéed at the beginning!

-Sweet onions are just that, sweet, juicy and less sharp than the storage onions (typically yellow and sometimes red in our region).
+Sweet onions are just that, sweet, juicy and less sharp than the storage onions.
 They release more liquid when cooked and don’t keep as well.
-I love them on sandwiches or burgers or in salads or quick vegetable sautés.
+They are fabulous on sandwiches or in salads or quick vegetable sautés.
 You will likely see them with their fresh green stalks still attached in your CSA or at the market.
-A bit later in the season the stalks will be gone and the outer layer will have dried into a papery skin.

 Shallots are also a bit milder than red and yellow ones and are often used in vinaigrettes or in pan sauces.
 They are also delicious roasted.
 You can also slice them thinly and fry them for a decadent, crunchy topping for fish, salads or rice dishes.